HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 * Some connecting wire
 * A laptop, in my project one that is running Windows 10

-Preparation of RPi while powered up and connectected directlo to a screen (TV)
+Preparation of RPi while powered up and connectected directly to a screen (TV)
 ------------------------------------------------------------------------------
 Activate VNC here: sudo raspi-config -> Interfacing Options -> VNC -> Enable VNC server <br>
 Activate SSH here: sudo raspi-config -> Interfacing Options -> SSH -> Enable SSH server